-Attendees should be interested in learning how to develop a comfort in leading a group through a discussion process in a non-judgmental manner, improving listening skills and the ability to handle unexpected situations, and general best practices for facilitating a group.
+Thanks to Anne Sinclair of Resource Associates who conducted three more facilitation trainings at the end of 2014/beginning of 2015.
+Attendees learned how to develop a comfort in leading a group through a discussion process in a non-judgmental manner, improving listening skills and the ability to handle unexpected situations, and general best practices for facilitating a group.

-Richland Library had its third quarterly meeting in June.
+Richland Library just completed the second quarterly meeting on March 25th.
 If you missed it, you can contact Sarah Gough for details at 803.929.3478.

 May 15, 2014 at the Calhoun County Library: Calhoun County library celebrated their children and teen writing and reading project they have been working on all year.
 Even Mentor Kwame Alexander made a video appearance.
 Calhoun is getting attention from the Institute of Museum and Library Services for their back-to-back sub-grant project children’s literacy projects and success they are making in a small and rural county.
 It was very successful and a great partnership!